 Director and Principal Mortgage Broker, Zest Mortgage Solutions

 Mel is the founder and Principal Mortgage Broker at Zest Mortgage Solutions, helping buyers across Springfield, Ipswich and Flagstone finance their homes.
-An MFAA member and winner of the MFAA Newcomer Award (QLD) in 2022, she built Zest after an extensive career in banking, on a simple belief: mortgages are not that difficult, you just need people who care.
+She built Zest after an extensive career in banking, on a simple belief: mortgages are not that difficult, you just need people who care.
 Her team compares loans across a panel of 60+ lenders.